prescottprue/redux-firestore/README.md

   }
 }

-export default connect(state => ({
+export default connect((state) => ({
-  todos: state.firestore.ordered.todos,
+  todos: state.firestore.cache.todos.docs,
 }))(Todos);
 ```

 ### API

 The `store.firestore` instance created by the `reduxFirestore` enhancer extends [Firebase's JS API for Firestore](https://firebase.google.com/docs/reference/js/firebase.firestore).
 This means all of the methods regularly available through `firebase.firestore()` and the statics available from `firebase.firestore` are available.
 Certain methods (such as `get`, `set`, and `onSnapshot`) have a different API since they have been extended with action dispatching.

+Additionally a single 'mutate' function is added to firestore.
+It provides fully synchronous changes to Redux data.
+This is
+critical when using a drag and drop interface or if you want
+immediate response for the user.
+It accepts all standard changes and most Firestore.FieldValue changes.

+Firestore's update, set, delete, batch and runTransaction all work
+but will use Firestore's asynchronous API which will be a slower
+interface for the user.

 The methods which have dispatch actions are listed below:

 #### Actions